-Examination ework Project
+Examination Coursework Project

-Number Number Duration Weighting Number Weighting Number Weighting
+Number Duration Weighting Number Weighting Number Weighting

 4 4 x 25%

-LO1-LO4
+LO1· -LO4

 Indicate which learning outcomes (L01, L02 etc) are to be assessed by exam/coursework/project as required.

 Coursework deadlines: 4 assessments will be conducted, one in each of rigid body mechanics, electronics, deformable bodies and fluid mechanics, during the delivery of the class.
 The submission dates for these will be staggered to balance workload across the first seven weeks of the semester.